Chapter 901:3-46 Exempt Maple Syrup and Sorghum Processors and Beekeepers: Standards and Rules

 (E) All food-contact equipment, including hoses, shall be stored off the ground.

-(F) Food-contact surfaces of equipment used for processing shall be maintained in good repair, be easily cleanable, shall not contain any chemicals or other hazardous materials including lead, lead based paint, or lead solder.
+(F) Food-contact surfaces of equipment used for processing shall be maintained in good repair, be easily cleanable, and shall not contain any chemicals or other hazardous materials including lead, lead based paint, or lead solder.

 (G) Food-contact surfaces shall be cleaned and sanitized prior to use and after any interruption during which food contact surfaces may have become contaminated.